V3nts0/NASA-api-pictures/README.md

 ## An interesting project related to the API from NASA.
-Showed photos and article in good style. #JS #HTML #CSS
+Showed photos and articles in modern style. #JS #HTML #CSS

 #NASA-api-pictures